George Bell Jr.

-Major General George Bell Jr. (January 22, 1859 – October 29, 1926) was a United States Army officer who is most notable for commanding the 33rd Division, an Army National Guard formation, during the final year of World War I.
+George Bell Jr. (January 22, 1859 – October 29, 1926) was a United States Army Major General who commanded the 33rd Infantry Division, an Army National Guard formation, during World War I.

-Early life and start of military career
+Early life and education

-Born at Fort McHenry in Baltimore, Maryland and the son of Brigadier General George Bell (1828–1907), a veteran of the American Civil War, and his wife, Isabella McCormick Bell, he attended the United States Military Academy (USMA) at West Point, New York.
-Among his fellow classmates there were several men who would, like Bell himself, eventually attain the rank of general officer, such as Charles J. Bailey, Henry G. Sharpe, William C. Rafferty, Frederick S. Strong, William C. Scott, Wilds P. Richardson, John L. Chamberlain, and George Washington Goethals.
+Bell was born on January 22, 1859, at Fort McHenry in Baltimore, Maryland, the son of Brigadier General George Bell (1828–1907), a veteran of the American Civil War, and his wife, Isabella McCormick Bell, he attended the United States Military Academy (USMA) at West Point, New York.
+His classmates at the U.S. Military included several men who would also eventually attained the rank of brigadier general or higher in their military careers, including James B. Aleshire, Charles Justin Bailey, John Loomis Chamberlain, James Brailsford Erwin, George Washington Goethals, Henry Granville Sharpe, Frederick S. Strong, and others.

-After graduating in 1880 he was posted to assignments throughout the country, including Fort Maginnis, Fort Shaw, Fort Ellis, Fort Snelling, and Fort Missoula.
-In the 1890s he served as Professor of Military Science at Cornell University.
-In 1894 he received a law degree from Cornell and passed the New York bar exam.
+Career

-Later career
+In June 1880, Bell graduated 43rd in his U.S. Military Academy class of 52, and became an infantry officer.
+He was posted to assignments throughout the country, including Fort Maginnis, Fort Shaw, Fort Ellis, Fort Snelling, and Fort Missoula.
+In the 1890s, he served as professor of military science at Cornell University.
+In 1894, he received a law degree from Cornell Law School and passed the New York bar exam.

 He served in the Spanish–American War's Santiago Campaign and the Samar Campaign of the Philippine Insurrection.
-In 1907 Bell was appointed to the Infantry Equipment Board, taking part in the design of many items that were later used in World War I.
+In 1907, Bell was appointed to the Infantry Equipment Board, taking part in the design of many items that were later used in World War I.

-In 1913 Bell assumed command of the 16th Regiment at The Presidio in San Francisco.
+In 1913, Bell assumed command of the 16th Regiment at The Presidio in San Francisco.
 In 1916 he was promoted to brigadier general and assigned to head the El Paso District during the Pancho Villa Expedition.

 World War I

 Shortly after the American entry into World War I in April 1917, Bell was promoted to major general and assigned to command the Illinois National Guard's 33rd Division.
 He commanded throughout the war, with the 33rd, after months of strenuous training in the United States and arriving on the Western Front in May 1918, attaining distinction as the only American division to fight under its own flag and as part of British Empire (Australian) and French corps.
 The 33rd Division, under Bell's leadership, took part in the Battle of Hamel, the Second Battle of the Somme, the Battle of Saint-Mihiel and the Meuse–Argonne offensive, the largest battle in the history of the U.S. Army.
 By the time the war ended due to the Armistice with Germany in November 1918, the division had sustained over 6,800 casualties.

-William H. Simpson served alongside Bell throughout most of the American involvement in the war.
-He later became a full general and commanded the U.S. Ninth Army in World War II from 1944−1945.
+William Hood Simpson served alongside Bell throughout most of the American involvement in the war.
+He later became a full general and commanded the U.S. Ninth Army in World War II from 1944 to 1945.

 Post World War I

-After the war he commanded the Sixth Corps Area, with headquarters in Chicago, Illinois until reaching the mandatory retirement in 1923 at age 64.
+After the war he commanded the Sixth Corps Area, with headquarters in Chicago, Illinois, until reaching the mandatory retirement in 1923 at age 64.